andrewacashner/hearingfaithms/README.md

 - Linux utilities: BASH shell, GNU Make:
   I am using [Fedora 31](https://getfedora.org/)

+Note: The indexing program `xindy` requires `libncurses.so.5`.
+On current Fedora this requires installing the package `ncurses-compat-libs`.

 ## Installation

 Clone the Git repository to a local directory: